 - Duckman's rant on the human condition in "Room with a Bellevue".

-- Earlier in the episode, he blows a gasket about the pile-up of crap he'd had to deal with that day, culminating in the rant that landed him in the asylum (because he ranted without a starched collar).
+- Earlier in the episode, he blows a gasket about the pile-up of crap he'd had to deal with that day, culminating in the Rant-Inducing Slight that landed him in the asylum (because he ranted without a starched collar).

 - Duckman giving a "The Reason You Suck" Speech to Bernice, Charles, Mambo, Cornfed and Fluffy and Uranus in the Indian Casino episode, pointing out that for all his faults, the rest of the cast is FAR from perfect, ranging from Bernice's cruel, humiliating treatment, Charles and Mambo's treating him like an embarassment rather than a father, Fluffy and Uranus preachy and pushy attitude, and Cornfeds constant touting of his own accomplishments.

 - "The Once and Future Duck" has the climax where Duckman pretty much tells all his alternate timeline copies to go to hell and take all their nagging and attempts at controlling his actions with them.Duckman: I dont care if you know what I'm going to say or disagree or think I'm making a mistake, I'm gonna talk and you're all gonna LISTEN!!
 I just realized that the best thing about life is that we dont know how it will turn out!
 Being surprised is all we have to hold our interest, and as far as I can tell you, your life ends when you start trying to control your fate.
 I dont want to know how every move I make affects my fate, I'm just going to do what I think is right and hope things will turn out okay - starting with this! *throws the timeline generator into the sink, breaking it and sending all the timeline copies back to their own realities*

 Duckman: *hands the generator to the stunned scientist who's staring at the army of mismatched copies* Dont worry, it's physically impossible!